vizicist/palette/docs/using_resolume.md

 - Use the GUI to select different Snapshot presets.

-- To access and edit the parameters of the presets, click on the Preset button at the very top.
+- To edit the presets, click on the Preset button at the very top of the GUI.
-You should then be able to access the pages for Visual, and Effect presets.
+This will reveal the pages you can click on for Visual and Effect presets.
+If you click a second time on the Visual and Effect buttons, you will be able to access the individual parameters of a preset and save it has a new preset.

 - If it's not working, see below for debugging hints.